 Sometimes Relations do not have an obvious inbound/outbound direction, which you choose many cases is a matter of personal preference.
 Neutral relations are not supported in Targetprocess.

 Advanced Filters, Visual Encoding rules, custom calculation formulas and API expressions work with the data model directly.
 In the model, Inbound relations of an entity are indicated as MasterRelations, and Outbound relations of an entity are named as SlaveRelations.
-A Relation object indicates an entity on outbound side (where the relation begins) as Master, and a one on inbound side (where the relation ends) as Slave.
+A Relation object indicates an entity on the outbound side (where the relation begins) as Master and a one on the inbound side (where the relation ends) as Slave.